pranitab07/Data-Graph/README.md

 <br>
 How to Use:

-1.Upload your Excel file or CSV file.
+1.Choose your desired chart type and options.
-2. Choose your desired chart type and options.
+2.Upload your Excel file or CSV file.
 3. Generate your chart or graph with just a few clicks.